-]&53248 \$D000 53248 - 12288 ]&-151 \$FF69 65385 - 151 ]&182 Negative conversions are displayed only when the entry is greater than \$7FFF.
+Negative conversions are displayed only when the entry is greater than \$7FFF.
 Numbers greater than 65535 cause an ?
 ILLEGAL QUANTITY ERROR message.
-Hexadecimal digits other than 0 to 9 result in ?
+Hexadecimal digits other than 0 to F and decimal digits other than 0 to 9 result in ?
 SYNTAX ERROR.
 If more than four hex digits are entered, the extras are ignored.